 We have rules to protect you when moving to the NBN.
 These rules are for telcos to follow and include:

 - stay connected to the internet when moving to the NBN

 We have other rules that also apply to telcos including:

 How to complain

-We monitor and investigate the telco industry to check they are following the rules.
+We monitor and investigate the telco industry to check they are following the rules, and investigate if it appears they're not.
 We also track how well telcos deal with complaints through our record-keeping rules.

 We are aware of some common problems people are facing with the NBN, including: